sysread/bash-say/README.md

     curl -o $HOME/bin/say https://raw.githubusercontent.com/sysread/bash-say/master/say && chmod +x $HOME/bin/say

-# USE AS A LIBRARY
+# USING AS A LIBRARY

 If you import `say` using `source`, it will define the function `say` for use in your own scripts.
 When used as a function, `-n`, `-e`, and `-E` options'